simplesheet/simplesheet.github.io/docs/tools/pull-asset-prices/instructions.md

 >
 > What the heck is a **"Price Variable"**?
 >
 > A "Price Variable" is used to plug the price of an asset into another spreadsheet cell.
-It's actaully what Google calls a "Named Range".
+It's actaully what spreadsheet software calls a "Named Range".
 So instead of having to reference a price value with something like `='Asset Prices'!B20` we can just use `=TSLA_Price`.
 >
 > The "Price Variable" column simply displays the coresponding "Named Range" for the asset price for easy reference.
 >